 As stipulated in Title 37 §12.14 of the Texas Administrative Code, the costs of obtaining and maintaining dispensing organization licenses in Texas are:

-Texas issues only one type of license for medical marijuana businesses; the dispensary organization license.
-Holders of dispensary organization licenses are authorized to cultivate, produce, and dispense medical marijuana.
+Texas issues only one type of license for medical marijuana businesses; the dispensing organization license.
+Holders of dispensing organization licenses are authorized to cultivate, produce, dispense, and test low-THC medical marijuana.